 Synthetic fabrics range from polyester to nylon, polypropylene, and more, but they generally all share similar properties.
-Polyester is by far the most common synthetic and a nice cost-effective alternative to merino: it keeps up in terms of moisture wicking, comfort is still fairly high, and it tends to be much more hardwearing.
+Polyester is by far the most common synthetic and a nice cost-effective alternative to merino: It keeps up in terms of moisture wicking, comfort is still fairly high, and it tends to be much more hardwearing.
 The main downside to synthetic fabrics is the lack of odor prevention—they simply can’t compete with the natural stink-fighting abilities of merino.
 Additionally, synthetics don’t regulate body heat as well as wool, so it’s important to nail the thickness.
-That said, some brands like Arc’teryx and The North Face offer blends of synthetic and merino that aim to combine the performance benefits of both fabrics.
-For instance, Arc’teryx’s Satoro AR has a nylon core for durability with merino wrapped around the outside.
+That said, some brands offer blends of synthetic and merino that aim to combine the performance benefits of both fabrics.
+For instance, Arc’teryx’s Rho Hybrid Crew Neck uses a mostly polyester build with a merino blend in exposed, sweat-prone areas.

 - Pros: Durable, comfortable, lightweight, wicks moisture well, generally affordable, easy to care for, and dries quickly.

 - Cons: Not as odor-resistant, warm, or breathable as merino.